-Ahad is a junior at Stevenson University studying Criminal Justice and Legal Studies.
-He serves as the Director of Policy at YIP.
-In school, Ahad competes on Stevenson's mock trial team, where he was recognized as an All-Regional witness.
+Ahad is a student at Stevenson University studying Criminal Justice and Legal Studies.
+He serves as the Senior Vice President of Policy at YIP.
+In school, Ahad competes on Stevenson’s mock trial team, where he was recognized as an All-Regional witness.
 Ahad plans on going to law school and practicing criminal law.

 Eyewitness testimony has been used for thousands of years in many different jurisdictions and legal systems.
 Eyewitness testimony is “powerful and convincing to jurors.”
 Although eyewitness testimony is convincing, it is not reliable.
 Eyewitness testimony is still admissible in criminal trials, and some trials depend on them.
 Eyewitness testimony should no longer be used in criminal trials due to memory distortions, memory biases, and additional factors that can reduce accuracy.

 November 21, 2022Read the Article ↗